USS Hammerberg: 1950s

 Hammerberg departed Newport 3 September 1957 to participate in maneuvers with units of NATO.
-Antisubmarine training in the Irish Sea was followed by visits to Plymouth, England and Brest, France, before the destroyer escort returned to Newport 21 October.
+Antisubmarine training in the Irish Sea was followed by visits to Plymouth, England and Brest, France, before the destroyer escort returned to Newport on 21 October.
 Then, after hunter-killer exercises with the aircraft carrier Tarawa, Hammerberg sailed from Newport 1 April 1958 to Bodø, Norway, to take part in combined exercises with the Royal Norwegian Navy.
 She returned to Boston 14 May.

 During August and September 1958, the Hammerberg was part of Navy Task Force 88 (TF-88), during Operation Argus, which was involved in conducting nuclear tests in the very high atmosphere.

 Departing Newport 27 January 1959, Hammerberg sailed to Guantanamo Bay for refresher training, then took part in antisubmarine warfare training with the navies of Chile and Peru.
 She returned to Newport 21 April.

 1960s, including the Cuban Missile Crisis

 Between May 1959 and February 1960, Hammerberg was busy with antisubmarine exercises interspersed with cruises to Newfoundland and Puerto Rico.
-In March and April, she participated in Amphibious operations at Onslow Beach, N.C., and deployed 23 August 1960 for her second South American cruise.
-Hammerberg returned to Newport 13 December.
+In March and April, she participated in Amphibious operations at Onslow Beach, N.C., and deployed on 23 August 1960 for her second South American cruise.
+Hammerberg returned to Newport on 13 December.

 Hammerberg departed Newport 7 August 1961 on her third South American cruise.
 In November, at the request of the Organization of American States (OAS), Hammerberg and other American ships patrolled offshore the Dominican Republic to help ensure the orderly change over of that government and check Communist influence.
 Hammerberg returned to Newport 1 December.